-The Company's effective income tax rates were 40.2% and 81.5% for the first quarter of fiscal 2011 and the first quarter of fiscal 2010, respectively.
-The effective tax rate in the first quarter of fiscal 2011 was consistent with the expected statutory rate.
-The effective tax rate in the first quarter of fiscal 2010 was higher than the expected statutory rate primarily due to losses in foreign locations that provided no tax benefit.
-The effective tax rate for the five weeks ended January 1, 2011 was a benefit of 30.4% and lower than statutory rates due to foreign losses for which the Company provided no benefit, offset by a partial tax benefit from the divestiture of its Asia-Pacific based Energy practice.
+The Company's effective income tax rate was a provision of 40.3% and a benefit of 26.8% for the second quarter of fiscal 2011 and 2010, respectively.
+The effective tax rate for the second quarter of fiscal 2011 was consistent with the expected statutory rate.
+The effective tax rate in the second quarter of fiscal 2010 was lower than the statutory rate due to losses in foreign locations that could not be benefited.